iamsiva11/PySpark-learn/PySpark-guide.md

 Like in sql, filter is like a WHERE clause

 Calls it on each RDD
-Spark creates a new RDD from the original rdd
+Spark creates a new RDD from the original RDD

 ```python